You’ve probably heard by now that the speed and performance of your site is pretty important.

 Also, by using the optimization strategies above, you can greatly minimize the impact of such tools.
 Truth is, basic site optimization strategies pretty much erase any negative speed impact of using page builders.

-You can also consider simply sticking with the WordPress block editor and skipping a page builder altogether.
-This will likely always be the best option in terms of speed since there's no extra parts involved.
+You can also consider simply sticking with the Wordpress block editor and skipping a page builder altogether.
+This will likely always be the best option in terms of speed since there’s no extra parts involved.
 Also, the block editor is improving constantly, so it is getting to a point where you can build decent pages with it.
-That said, I vastly prefer the speed and convenience of a purpose-built page editor like Thrive Architect.
+That said, I vastly prefer the speed and convenience of a purpose-built page editor like Thrive Architect or Elementor.

 So, it is a matter of preference.